dineshkumares/chuiaidocs/source/index.html.md

 ### JSON Payload

 The API accepts JSON payloads as well, include "img" in the json payload as a base64 encoded string.

+Make sure to include an application/json Content-Type header when posting a json payload.

 Parameter | Required | Description
 --------- | ------- | -----------